hectordufau/dockerfabricwizard/README.md

 Welcome to Docker Fabric Wizard, a tool designed to simplify the automated installation of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) using [Docker](https://hub.docker.com/u/hyperledger/) containers.
 This tool is aimed at professionals and students interested in blockchain technology.

 > __Warning__
-This project is under development, so it is not ready for use yet.
+This project is under development, however you can use it to build your Hyperledger Fabric network from scratch.
 It is also not an official [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) tool.

 ## Table of Contents